GambuzX/Ascii-Raider/docs/README.md

 We could use the Command Pattern to make a Drawable Interface that each Element would implement, allowing each one to know how to draw itself (like the solution for the SOLID exercises) and the LevelView would know how to draw a Level as a whole, but as noted, by our professor, this would destroy partially the MVC architecture, making this pattern unusable in this case (there were other similar cases where this could be implemented but the result was the same: the Model class knowing too much about itself and its behavior).

 Other interesting example was the Strategy Pattern.
-We would like to use different strategies to implement the distinct movements that enemies could make (follow the player, random, in "circles"...).
-However, this would have to be a function in an element subclass, and we would run the risk of the Model gaining more knowledge over the Controller.
+We used different strategies to implement the distinct movements that enemies can make (follow the player, random, in "circles"...).
+However, at first thought this would have to be a function in an element subclass, and we would run the risk of the Model gaining more knowledge over the Controller.

 There were other examples, some more flagrant than the ones mentioned but, to keep this brief, we will wrap up this sub-chapter here.

 ## Testing Results